ZIOPHARM Oncology (NASDAQ:ZIOP) Shares Gap Down to $3.40

-ZIOPHARM Oncology Inc. (NASDAQ:ZIOP) gapped down prior to trading on Thursday .
+ZIOPHARM Oncology Inc. (NASDAQ:ZIOP) shares gapped down before the market opened on Thursday .
 The stock had previously closed at $3.08, but opened at $3.40.
 ZIOPHARM Oncology shares last traded at $3.31, with a volume of 193,272 shares.

-A number of brokerages have issued reports on ZIOP.
-HC Wainwright reiterated a “buy” rating and set a $6.50 price target on shares of ZIOPHARM Oncology in a research report on Tuesday, December 10th.
-Raymond James set a $6.50 price objective on ZIOPHARM Oncology and gave the company an “outperform” rating in a research report on Friday, January 17th.
-BidaskClub downgraded ZIOPHARM Oncology from a “hold” rating to a “sell” rating in a research note on Saturday, February 1st.
-Finally, Zacks Investment Research downgraded ZIOPHARM Oncology from a “buy” rating to a “hold” rating in a research note on Tuesday, December 31st.
-Two research analysts have rated the stock with a sell rating, one has assigned a hold rating and four have assigned a buy rating to the company’s stock.
-ZIOPHARM Oncology presently has an average rating of “Hold” and a consensus target price of $6.60.
+Several analysts have recently issued reports on the company.
+Zacks Investment Research downgraded ZIOPHARM Oncology from a “buy” rating to a “hold” rating in a research note on Tuesday, December 31st.
+Raymond James set a $6.50 price target on ZIOPHARM Oncology and gave the stock an “outperform” rating in a research note on Friday, January 17th.
+HC Wainwright reissued a “buy” rating and set a $6.50 price objective on shares of ZIOPHARM Oncology in a research report on Tuesday, December 10th.
+Finally, BidaskClub cut ZIOPHARM Oncology from a “hold” rating to a “sell” rating in a research report on Saturday, February 1st.
+Two research analysts have rated the stock with a sell rating, one has assigned a hold rating and four have given a buy rating to the company’s stock.
+The stock presently has a consensus rating of “Hold” and an average target price of $6.60.

-In other ZIOPHARM Oncology news, CAO Kevin G. Lafond sold 11,667 shares of the business’s stock in a transaction that occurred on Tuesday, November 26th.
-The stock was sold at an average price of $5.25, for a total transaction of $61,251.75.
-Following the completion of the sale, the chief accounting officer now directly owns 97,222 shares in the company, valued at approximately $510,415.50.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
-Also, President David M. Md Mauney sold 22,394 shares of the business’s stock in a transaction that occurred on Thursday, January 2nd.
-The stock was sold at an average price of $4.55, for a total value of $101,892.70.
-Following the sale, the president now owns 195,278 shares of the company’s stock, valued at $888,514.90.
+In other ZIOPHARM Oncology news, CAO Kevin G. Lafond sold 11,667 shares of the company’s stock in a transaction that occurred on Tuesday, November 26th.
+The stock was sold at an average price of $5.25, for a total value of $61,251.75.
+Following the completion of the transaction, the chief accounting officer now owns 97,222 shares of the company’s stock, valued at approximately $510,415.50.
+The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, President David M. Md Mauney sold 22,394 shares of the company’s stock in a transaction that occurred on Thursday, January 2nd.
+The shares were sold at an average price of $4.55, for a total value of $101,892.70.
+Following the completion of the transaction, the president now directly owns 195,278 shares of the company’s stock, valued at approximately $888,514.90.
 The disclosure for this sale can be found here.
-Insiders sold a total of 208,068 shares of company stock worth $991,405 over the last ninety days.
-2.00% of the stock is currently owned by corporate insiders.
+Insiders have sold a total of 208,068 shares of company stock valued at $991,405 in the last three months.
+2.00% of the stock is owned by insiders.

-Several large investors have recently modified their holdings of the company.
-California State Teachers Retirement System lifted its holdings in ZIOPHARM Oncology by 1.2% in the 3rd quarter.
-California State Teachers Retirement System now owns 250,124 shares of the biotechnology company’s stock valued at $1,071,000 after purchasing an additional 2,988 shares in the last quarter.
-Metropolitan Life Insurance Co NY lifted its stake in shares of ZIOPHARM Oncology by 21.1% in the third quarter.
-Metropolitan Life Insurance Co NY now owns 54,254 shares of the biotechnology company’s stock worth $232,000 after buying an additional 9,443 shares in the last quarter.
-Millennium Management LLC boosted its position in ZIOPHARM Oncology by 242.4% during the third quarter.
-Millennium Management LLC now owns 250,106 shares of the biotechnology company’s stock worth $1,070,000 after acquiring an additional 177,060 shares during the last quarter.
-Sanders Morris Harris LLC acquired a new position in ZIOPHARM Oncology during the fourth quarter worth about $930,000.
-Finally, Janney Montgomery Scott LLC boosted its position in ZIOPHARM Oncology by 10.8% during the third quarter.
-Janney Montgomery Scott LLC now owns 100,701 shares of the biotechnology company’s stock worth $431,000 after acquiring an additional 9,787 shares during the last quarter.
-45.80% of the stock is currently owned by hedge funds and other institutional investors.
+Institutional investors have recently bought and sold shares of the business.
+Coastal Investment Advisors Inc. raised its holdings in ZIOPHARM Oncology by 427.5% in the 3rd quarter.
+Coastal Investment Advisors Inc. now owns 10,550 shares of the biotechnology company’s stock valued at $44,000 after acquiring an additional 8,550 shares in the last quarter.
+Cadence Capital Management LLC acquired a new position in ZIOPHARM Oncology in the 3rd quarter valued at approximately $61,000.
+Squarepoint Ops LLC acquired a new position in ZIOPHARM Oncology in the 3rd quarter valued at approximately $103,000.
+Alpine Global Management LLC acquired a new position in ZIOPHARM Oncology in the 4th quarter valued at approximately $108,000.
+Finally, Delta Investment Management LLC acquired a new position in ZIOPHARM Oncology in the 3rd quarter valued at approximately $110,000.
+45.80% of the stock is owned by hedge funds and other institutional investors.

 ZIOPHARM Oncology, Inc, a biotechnology company, focuses on acquiring, developing, and commercializing a portfolio of immuno-oncology therapies for treating heterogenous solid tumors and unknown antigens.
 The company develops two immuno-oncology platform technologies, including Sleeping Beauty (SB), which is based on the genetic engineering of immune cells using a non-viral transposon/transposase system to reprogram T-cells outside of the body for infusion; and Controlled IL-12, which delivers interleukin 12 or IL-12, a master regular of the immune system, in a controlled and safe manner to focus the patient's immune system to attack cancer cells.